 Our board is made up of academics and professionals who together represent a wealth of experience and international practice in education, development and leadership.

 Glyn Alban Roberts

 Glyn Alban Roberts has had many years experience of developing partnerships in education between British and Asian Higher Education Institutions as Director of Asia Study Links.
-He also spent many years working and living in Latin America in British and other government service; he now teaches Social Sciences in Cambridge England and is a director of United World Schools as well as ASfYL.
+He also spent many years working and living in Latin America in British and other government service; he now teaches Social Sciences in Cambridge England and is a Council Member of United World Schools as well as ASfYL.